 If anything, the sequel lacks challenge.
-Cypronia expands their original, albeit stolen, formula by introducing multiple modes, spread across both single player and multiplayer.
+Cypronia expands its original, albeit stolen, formula by introducing multiple modes, spread across both single-player and multiplayer.
 It all feels too easy, the difficulty oddly never seems to heighten with the player soon feeling detached as repetition sets in.

 When playing alone, you’ll have four game modes to enjoy.
 Combo sees players required to slice specified combinations of cakes that appear on-screen.
 As there’s never anything to trick you, this doesn’t prove especially hard.

 Watermelons are the only presence that attempts to pose danger which, once sliced, splatter your screen in an attempt to block your view.
 Whereas a plethora of Gift Boxes wrapped with different coloured ribbons make things ridiculously easy.
 These contain power-ups, such as slowing time, freezing the clock, or ‘closing’ the screen trapping any visible cakes from drifting off-screen.

 222 poses more challenge, with the player tasked with carving 222 cakes cleanly in the fastest time possible.
 What trips you up is that you’ll have to keep an eye on the upper screen, with only a specified type of cake decreasing such objective.
 Slice incorrectly, and that counter will increase instead.